 Peruse the Museums

 History lovers will find themselves in museum heaven while in town.
 Admiral Chester Nimitz, the chief commander of the Pacific fleet in World War II was born in Fredericksburg.
 Therefore, it should come as no surprise that the Nimitz Museum is the largest museum dedicated to the Pacific front of WWII in the entire world.
 We have visited WWII museums all over Europe, including Normandy and the Battle of the Bulge site, and none outshine our hometown offering.
-Equally interesting are the Pioneer Museum, Vereins Kirche at Marktplatz, Fort Martin Scott, and Sauer Beckmann Living History Farm.
-If you’re hoping to take a break from the hustle and bustle of modern life, take a step back in time in Fredericksburg.
+Equally interesting, are the Pioneer Museum, Vereins Kirche at Marktplatz, Fort Martin Scott, and Sauer Beckmann Living History Farm.
+If you’re hoping to take a break from the hustle and bustle of modern life, take a step back in time while you are in Fredericksburg.